sc6354/portfolio/index.md

 <br>

 ### Congressional Budget 1962 - 2022
+This Dashboards reveals the extend of Federal Budget Deficits.
+Currently, a significant amount of federal revenue is used to service government debt.
 Data used in this dashboard was collected by the Congressional Budget Office from 1962 - 2022.
 Data also includes budget projections for 2023 to 2033.
 <br>
 [[Google Sheets Dashboard]](https://docs.google.com/spreadsheets/d/1eSVEzKv59yJtS4TWBdj6qXdbMVSGidBrFNTb5l5LC_4/edit) [[Slide Deck]](https://onedrive.live.com/view.aspx?resid=1549ED0BA9D95F0A%211834&authkey=!ADj1iROAqaYCyHA)